Frequently Asked Questions

 Remember each league's games last different lengths: 4U games are 45 minutes, 5-6U games are 1 hour, 7-8U games are 1:15, 9-10U games are 1:30, and 11-14U games are 1:30.
 It is recommended that players arrive at the field 1 hour prior to game time so managers can warm them up and get the line-up cards ready prior to the start of the game, but the coaches will direct you as to when they want you at the field.

 How often and where will my child practice?

 Coaches will set the frequency and location of practices.
 During the Fall season GYBA limits the number of team meetings (practices/games) to three, and four during the Spring season.
 Prior to the beginning of the season, teams will usually practice once during the week and once on the weekend.
-When the season starts and you're playing two games a week, usually practice will be once or twice a week.
+When the season starts and you're playing a game or two a week, usually practice will be once or twice a week.
 However, this can vary due to the individual manager's particular schedule.
 You should expect practices to last 2 hours for older children and 1 to 1 1/2 hrs for younger children.

 Generally speaking, coaches will need to find their own practice facility.
 To help our coaches, kids, and parents with practice space, GYBA will attempt to schedule practices at its fields where there is availability in the scheduling.
 Sometimes field availability is limited at GYBA due to the limited number of fields, field maintenance, tournaments (fund-raising for GYBA), etc.

 Can my child be placed on a team with one of his friends?